pradeep-145/Recipe-Finder/README.md

 ## API Endpoints

-GET /recipes: Fetch all recipes.
+- GET /recipes: Fetch all recipes.

-GET /recipe/:id/ratings: Fetch average rating for a recipe.
+- GET /recipe/:id/ratings: Fetch average rating for a recipe.

-POST /wishlist: Add a recipe to the wishlist.
+- POST /wishlist: Add a recipe to the wishlist.

-GET /wishlist: Fetch all recipes in the wishlist.
+- GET /wishlist: Fetch all recipes in the wishlist.
+- POST /login: Authenticate user and return a token.
+- POST /register: Register a new user.
+- GET /recipe/:id: Fetch details of a specific recipe.
+- POST /recipe/:id/rate: Rate a specific recipe.

-Contributing
+## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+## Acknowledgements
-TheMealDB for providing the recipe data.
+- TheMealDB for providing the recipe data.
-React Toastify for toast notifications.
+- React Toastify for toast notifications.